rackerlabs/rackspace-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 - **Applies to:** Administrator or User (UK)
 - **Difficulty:** Easy
-- **Time needed:** Approximately 5 minutes

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 ### Access your Cloud Office Control Panel